Starting anything in life is the hardest.

 I’ve never been an extreme couponer.
-I mostly coupon for toiletries and household items.
+I mostly coupon for toiletries and household.
 Having too much stuff is overwhelming for me.
 You don’t have to dumpster dive or ask your neighbors for their coupons (nothing wrong with this, you do you!)
 You won’t even need a caravan shopping cart full of stuff at check out.
 You can be a casual couponer, too, and still be able to build a stockpile.

 You get to try new products!

 There’s almost always a coupon or rewards deal on new products that hit the market!
 Therefore, you can try for really cheap!

 Plus, you’ll be able to score things for really cheap all the time.
 So, why not try a few and you might discover new favorites.